-The motivation for studying the Binary Fading Interference Channel is twofold.
-First, as demonstrated in~\cite{vahid2013communication}, it provides a simple, yet useful physical layer abstraction for wireless packet networks in which whenever a collision occurs, the receiver can store its received analog signal and utilize it for decoding the packets in future (for example, by successive interference cancellation techniques).
-In this context, the binary fading model is motivated by a shadow fading environment, in which each link is either ``on'' or ``off'' (according to the shadow fading distribution), and the multiple access (MAC) is modeled such that if two signals are transmitted simultaneously, and the links between the corresponding transmitters and the receiver are not in deep fade, then a linear combination of the signals is available to the receiver.
+The motivation for studying the Binary Fading (or Erasure) Interference Channel is twofold.
+First as demonstrated in~\cite{vahid2013communication}, it provides a simple yet useful physical layer abstraction for wireless packet networks in which whenever a collision occurs, the receiver can store its received analog signal and utilize it for decoding the packets in the future (for example, by successive interference cancellation techniques).
+In this context, the binary fading model is motivated by a shadow fading environment in which each link is either ``on'' or ``off'' (according to the shadow fading distribution), and the multiple access (MAC) is modeled such that if two signals are transmitted simultaneously and the links between the corresponding transmitters and the receiver are not in deep fade, then a linear combination of the signals is available to the receiver.
 The study of the BFIC in~\cite{vahid2013communication} has led to several coding opportunities that can be utilized by the transmitters to exploit the available signal at the receivers for interference management.
 Moreover, this model allows researchers to focus on other interesting challenges in interference channels such as spatial correlation~\cite{vahid2016does} and locality of channel state knowledge~\cite{vahid2015impact,vahid2016two}.

 The second motivation for studying the BFIC is that it can be a first step towards understanding the capacity of the fading interference channels with no knowledge of the channel state information at the transmitters (CSIT).
 This model was used in~\cite{aggarwal2009ergodic,Guo} to derive the capacity of the one-sided interference channel (also known as Z-Channel).
 Motivated by the deterministic approach~\cite{ADT10}, a layered erasure broadcast channel model was introduced in~\cite{tse2012fading} to approximate the capacity of fading broadcast channels.
-One can view our Binary Fading model as the model introduced in~\cite{tse2012fading,Guo} with one layer.
+One can view our Binary Fading model as the model introduced in~\cite{tse2012fading,Guo} with a single layer.